PlatONnetwork/platon.py/docs/middleware.rst

 ==========

 Web3 manages layers of middlewares by default.
-They sit between the public Web3 methods and the :doc:`providers`, which handle native communication with the Ethereum client.
+They sit between the public Web3 methods and the :doc:`providers`, which handle native communication with the Platon client.
 Each layer can modify the request and/or response.
 Some middlewares are enabled by default, and others are available for optional use.